Wilson9312/YSGitLearn/readme.txt

 add a branch 'dev'

-add a branch 'feature1' to learn how to resolve conflict
+change in a branch 'feature1' to learn how to resolve conflict